Last updated December 3, 2021

 But the extra cost is worth it in times like these: CFAR lets you cancel travel and request a refund no matter your excuse—even if you're simply not in the mood to go anymore.

 Fear of travel is not something an insurer will otherwise let you cancel a trip over.
-But with CFAR, a health concern definitely qualifies as a legitimate excuse.
+And "fear of travel" is considered the issue even if the destination you're visiting is seeing a Covid spike—a smart reason to change plans, but one that isn't covered by standard travel policies.
+With CFAR, a health concern qualifies as a legitimate excuse.

 The head of one policy comparison site, Aardy, told consumer reporter Christopher Elliott that before the pandemic, only 5% of customers purchased CFAR at the time they bought their policies.
 Now, half of customers do.